 How to create a modular WordPress theme?

 There are many ways to do this, but for now we'll focus on building modularity using a Flexible Content field.
 This functionality comes with the Advanced Custom Fields (ACF) plugin for WordPress.
-If you haven't heard about it, we suggest looking up the official documentation which can be found here.
+If you haven't heard about it, we suggest looking up the official documentation.

 The whole process consists of 3 stages: